SandroK0/workout-app/README.md

 ## Overview

 This API provides functionalities for users to manage exercises, fitness goals, and workout plans.

-The API uses JWT-based authentication.
+## Technology Used

+- Python (Flask)

+- SQLite

 # Table of Contents